 The same area in 1575 with a defensive tower built on top of the arch.
 The Roman senate house is to the right.
 From Krautheimer.

 Below, the disabitato south of the Colosseum still existed in 1870.
 Today this area is entirely urbanized.
 From Krautheimer.

-What would have it been like for us to walk around the city in the year 1000?
-We'd see some structures already in ruins, or, if in low lying areas, mostly covered in mud.
-Other building would still have their incredible marble cladding.
-Many of the statues, now damaged or lost, were still relatively intact.
-The Stadium of Domitian (built in the 1st century) still existed though crumbling and its racing area remained open land.
+What would have it been like to walk around the city in the year 1000?
+You'd see some structures already in ruins, or, if in low lying areas, mostly covered in mud.
+Other buildings would still have their marble cladding, perhaps damaged or partially covered by plant growth.
+Much of the statuary, now damaged or lost, was still relatively intact.
+The Stadium of Domitian (built in the 1st century) still existed though crumbling, and its racing area remained open land.
 It was not till the 17th century that a large church was built and the open area converted into the grand piazza that we see today.
 From an aerial view (below) you can still see the layout of the ancient stadium and track.